NuGet/docs.microsoft.com-nuget/docs/API/catalog-resource.md

 # Catalog

-It is possible to enumerate all package creates and deletes on a package source by inspecting a resource called the **catalog**.
+The **catalog** is a resource that records all package operations on a package source, such as creations and deletions.
 The catalog resource has the `Catalog` type in the [service index](service-index.md).

 > [!Note]
-> Since the catalog is not used by the official NuGet client, not all package sources implement the catalog.
+> Because the catalog is not used by the official NuGet client, not all package sources implement the catalog.

 ## Versioning